 Guwahati is the largest city of Assam and opens up to the north eastern region.
 Located on the banks of river Brahmaputra, Guwahati is an enchanting city that is truly a reflection of the diversity of not only the state but also the region.
 Guwahati is colourful as it is the nerve-centre of cultural, commercial and religious activities.
 People belonging to different ethnicity, religions and regions have been staying in Guwahati for decades, making it all the more bright and colourful.

 Guwahati was historically known as Pragjyotishpur, meaning the ‘light of the east’.
 The city has a historic origin, and it can be determined from the fact that Pragjyotishpur has been mentioned in the Mahabharata as the capital of Narakasura, the demon king.
 The Mughals had tried to invade Assam several times and each time they were defeated while entering Guwahati.

 Tourist Places That Make Guwahati Tourism Lively

 Guwahati tourism has a lot in terms of tourist places for discerning travellers.
-A trip to Guwahati in incomplete without visiting the famous Kamakhya Temple.
-Tourists can also catch a glimpse of the majestic Sariaghat Bridge from the banks of the River Brahmaputra.
+A trip to Guwahati is incomplete without visiting the famous Kamakhya Temple.
+Tourists can also catch a glimpse of the majestic Sariaghat Bridge from the banks of the river Brahmaputra.
 One must also visit the Assam State Museum, Guwahati Planetarium and the several temples adorning the city.

 Guwahati is well connected to the rest of the country.
 It has the largest railway station in the north-eastern region while the Lokpriya Gopinath Bordoloi International Airport is the airhead to the city.
 Guwahati is also well connected on roads to the other parts of the country.